 New Balance Fresh Foam X More Trail v3

 The New Balance Fresh Foam X More Trail v3 is a lot of shoe by just about any standard.
 As one of the most cushioned ultra-distance options currently on the market, it has so far escaped several of the common pitfalls that plague many models in the hyper-maximalist trail shoe category.
-Check out our initial impressions to learn more.
+Check out our full review to learn more.

 New Balance Fresh Foam X Hierro v7 GTX